poll, ppoll — wait for some event on a file descriptor

 program:

-displays the returned revents
+displays the returned revents field in a

 human-readable form;